Best Of17 min read

 Dreamhost

-DreamHost is the outlier here because they actually offer month-to-month shared hosting without punishing you with massive price penalties.
-Most cheap hosts require 1–3 year commitments to unlock intro pricing.
-DreamHost's monthly rate (~$7.99/mo for Shared Unlimited) isn't the cheapest option on this list, but it means you're not locked into a 36-month commitment on a host you've never actually used.
+DreamHost is the outlier here because they actually offer month-to-month shared hosting without the typical penalty.
+Most cheap hosts lock you into 1–3 year commitments to get intro pricing.
+DreamHost's monthly rate (~$7.99/mo for Shared Unlimited) isn't the cheapest option, but you're not locked in to a 36-month contract on a host you've never actually tested.

-They're also WordPress.org recommended and offer a 97-day money-back guarantee — the longest in the industry by a significant margin.
-Their custom panel isn't cPanel (another non-cPanel host to note), but it's functional and reasonably clean once you get used to it.
+They're WordPress.org recommended and offer a 97-day money-back guarantee — the longest in the industry by a significant margin.
+Their custom control panel isn't cPanel (another non-cPanel player), but it's functional and reasonably clean once you get used to it.

 Key Features: